 Loyola Marymount University’s Computer Science programs feature modern, interdisciplinary curricula built on the principles of the open source culture, and emphasizing:

-- Computing on multiple platforms — students work with computers running Mac OS X, Linux, Solaris, and Windows, as well as iPhones, iPads, robots, and game consoles (Xbox, PS3, Wii, Kinect);
+- Computing on multiple platforms — students work with computers running Mac OS X, Linux, Solaris, and Windows, as well as iPhones, iPads, robots, drones, and game consoles (Xbox, PS3, Wii, Kinect);

-- Open source software development — students frequently work in teams and publish their work openly on repositories such as JSFiddle, Google Code, and Github;
+- Open source software development — students frequently work in teams and publish their work openly on repositories such as GitHub, Google Code, and JSFiddle;

 - Freshman apprenticeship courses and two senior year capstone projects — LMU was one of the first innovators of the undergraduate computing capstone project, now an expected culmination of a quality curriculum in Computer Science;

-- Ample opportunities for undergraduate research (leading to publication), the creation of independent studies courses, and involvement in student design competitions and professional societies; and
+- Ample opportunities for undergraduate research (leading to publication), the creation of independent studies courses, and involvement in student design competitions, intercollegiate programming contests, and professional societies; and

 Class sizes are small, with faculty interaction and attention the rule, not the exception.
 Computer science majors benefit from the University's core curriculum, which includes several courses from the humanities, arts, and communications — part of a well-rounded education differentiating LMU's graduates from those of other institutions.